This webpage was updated on November 18, 2024

 OPC worked in close partnership with the California Ocean Science Trust and the 30×30 Technical Advisory Panel, to develop a draft decision-making framework for evaluating and designating 30×30 Conservation Areas in California’s coastal waters.
 This framework translates policy objectives for 30×30 Conservation Areas – protecting biodiversity, expanding access to nature, and building climate resilience – into objective, transparent, science-based criteria.

-OPC is hosting two virtual webinars and three in-person workshops throughout the summer and fall to review the draft decision-making framework and receive public input.
-To improve accessibility, please note each webinar and workshop location/date will have two duplicate sessions.
+OPC held a 120-day public comment period on the draft framework, which closed on October 2, 2024.
+The comment period included two virtual webinars and three in-person workshops throughout the summer and fall to review the draft decision-making framework and receive public input.

-For full details about submitting a written comment and attending the webinars and workshops, visit the draft framework announcement webpage.
+For full details about the public comment period and to view recorded webinars, visit the draft framework announcement webpage.

 Follow OPC’s 30×30 Progress and Updates